-The Minor in History offers students the opportunity to study in depth the History of the United States or the History of Europe.
-The 6-course concentration provides both focused content to correspond with student interest and practical development of the research, writing and critical thinking skills necessary to the historian's craft.
+The Minor in History offers students the opportunity to study in depth the History of the United States or World History.
+This 6-course minor provides both focused content to correspond with student interest and practical development of the research, writing and critical thinking skills necessary to the historian's craft.